JEEVAABI/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. Import necessary libary in python
+1. Import necessary library in python
-2. Create new variable to read a CSV-FILE
+2. Create a new variable to read a CSV-FILE
 3. Using training and test values on data-set, predict the linear line .
 4. program end